Pinelab-studio/pinelab-vendure-plugins/packages/vendure-plugin-stripe-subscription/README.md

 ## Order with a total of €0

-With subscription product, it can be that your order totals to €0, because, for example, you start charging your customer starting next month.
+With subscriptions, it can be that your order totals to €0, because, for example, you start charging your customer starting next month.
 In case of an order being €0, a verification fee of €1 is added, because payment_intents with €0 are not allowed by Stripe.

 ## Canceling subscriptions